-The right choke tube will extend your range and effectiveness an incredible amount.
+The right choke tube will extend the range and effectiveness of your trusty 12-gauge.

 The Choke Tubes

-Ported choke tubes, like this one from TruGlo can reduce muzzle flip and recoil.
+Additionally, ported choke tubes can reduce muzzle flip and recoil.

 Hunters are getting excited everywhere for spring turkey hunting season.
-As long as you follow some of these suggestions for the right choke tubes, then you'll be ready too.
+As long as you follow some of these suggestions for the right choke tubes, you'll be ready, too.

 Get out there and get some gobblers!